elkhayyat/dj-access-logger/README.md

 - Log HTTP requests and responses
 - Support for file, SQL, and NoSQL logging
 - Configurable via Django settings
+- Compatible with django-tenants
+- Supports separate database for logging

 ## Installation